simonsobs/sofind/README.md

 There are three steps:
 1. Create a new product module in the `actapack/products` directory.
     * The module should only contain a subclass of the `actapack.products.product.Product` class.
     * There is a set prescription your subclass implementation must follow.
 To make it easy, a template of this implementation (for a product called `HotDog`) can be copied from `actapack.products.__init__.py`.
-You should *only* modify the class name and the methods (method name and contents).
+You should *only* modify the class name and the exposed methods (not the class declaration or `__init__` method).
 Note the template has more detail on how to implement your product class.
 You can also look at e.g. `actpack.products.map.Map` for inspiration.
 2. Make sure your product is imported directly by the `actapack.products` package.
 For instance, if your module was named `hotdog.py` and your product class in that module was `HotDog`, add either of these lines to `actapack.products.__init__.py`:

     ```